-Citrus peel, apple peel and other fruit and vegetable residues are the major raw materials used in the production of pectin.
-Currently, citrus peels are the most popular raw material used for pectin production as they contain around 20-30% of pectin.
+- Based on the raw material, the market has been segmented into citrus, apple and other peels.
+At present, citrus peels are the most popular raw materials used for pectin production, as they contain around 20-30% of pectin.

-Based on end-use, the report finds that jams and preserves currently represent the largest end-use segment of pectin as it preserves their fresh flavor and maintains their natural color.
-It is followed by drinkable and spoonable yoghurt, bakery and confectionery, fruit beverages and other milk drinks.
+- On the basis of the end-use, the report finds that jams and preserves currently represent the largest end-use segment of pectin, as it preserves their fresh flavor and maintains their natural color.
+Other major segments are drinkable and spoonable yogurt, bakery and confectionery items, fruit beverages and other milk drinks.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.

 IMARC’s information products include major market, scientific, economic and technological developments for business leaders in pharmaceutical, industrial, and high technology organizations.
 Market forecasts and industry analysis for biotechnology, advanced materials, pharmaceuticals, food and beverage, travel and tourism, nanotechnology and novel processing methods are at the top of the company’s expertise.